tretoef-estrella/ERROR-CODE-LAB-Round-Three--The-Dome-and-the-Wool/ROUND3_REPORT.md

 ```

 **Base (F1–F5):** [22, 5, 13]₄ verified, Z_i = 255 for all 22 coordinates (variance = 0, projectively perfect). **LOCKED.**

+### How A₁₂ = 60 Was Achieved

+The road from 78 to 60 was a multi-phase campaign, each phase breaking through a floor that seemed impenetrable:

+**78 → 72 (Phase 1 — Bug fix + corrected SA):** After Grok caught the critical verification bug, the rebuilt engine with exhaustive d_min checking found a new Púa at A₁₂ = 72 within 840K evaluations.
+The key was the corrected fitness function — the old engine had been accepting false improvements.

+**72 → 69 (Phase 2 — La Cúpula / Dome Strategy):** Rafa's geodesic dome metaphor produced a co-support tension map of 483 critical codewords.
+This revealed structural weak points (coord 14 appearing in 15 of 18 weakest pairs) and strong anchors (coords 2,9).
+Concentrating search around these geometric features yielded A₁₂ = 69 in 882K evaluations.

+**69 → 60 (Phase 3 — Bomba Antibúnker GBU-57):** The hardest breakthrough.
+Rafa proposed the bunker-buster metaphor after the Georradar scan showed "hormigón macizo" — all 22 coordinates had guilt ≥ 15 with no exploitable weak spots.
+The GBU-57 engine used a tandem charge approach: (1) simulated annealing as precursor charge to soften the landscape, (2) focused sniper search in radius-9 neighborhoods guided by the collision guilt map as the main warhead.
+After 54+ million evaluations, the precursor charge broke through to A₁₂ = 60 — but subsequent bombardment could not penetrate further.
+The A₁₂ = 60 solution sits in a deep local minimum with uniformly distributed collision resistance across all coordinates.

 ---